adebowalemuftau/Customer-Sales-Analysis-with-SQL/README.md

-# Customer-Sales-Analysis-with-SQL
+**Sales Data Analysis using SQL**
+**Project Overview**

-SQL project focused on cleaning and analyzing a retail sales dataset.
-Includes customer insights, yearly sales trends, product performance, and manufacturer distribution.
-Queries answer key business questions and provide actionable insights.
+This project performs exploratory data analysis (EDA) on a sales dataset using SQL.
+The focus is on understanding customer behavior, sales trends, product insights, and regional distribution.

-Overview

-This project involves cleaning and analyzing a retail sales dataset using SQL.
-The goal is to extract meaningful insights about customers, products, regions, manufacturers, and yearly sales performance.
+The analysis answers several business questions and generates insights to guide decision-making.

+**Analysis Performed**

+Total number of customers – Understanding the customer base size.

+Total sales – Overall revenue from all sales.

+Quantity sold in each year – Tracking sales volume trends over time.

+Total sales in each year – Yearly revenue overview.

+Highest single sale in each year – Highlights peak transactions.

+Total and average discount – Evaluates discount strategies.

+Total and average profit – Assesses overall profitability.

+Customer with highest and lowest sales – Identifies top and bottom contributors.

+Year with highest and lowest sales – Reveals seasonal or yearly trends.

+State with most and least customers – Shows geographic customer distribution.

+Total sales per customer – Measures individual customer contribution.

+Products bought by each customer – Identifies purchase behavior.

+Category and subcategory per customer – Shows customer preferences.

+Customer categorization by region – Regional analysis of customer base.

+Total number of customers per region – Highlights areas with highest/lowest engagement.

+Distinct manufactory and product names – Product diversity and vendor insights.

+**Key Insights**

+Certain customers contribute significantly to total sales.

+Yearly sales trends reveal high and low performing periods.

+Discount and profit analysis indicates which strategies are most effective.

+Regional and state-based analysis identifies where most customers are concentrated.

+Product and category insights can guide marketing, inventory, and cross-selling strategies.

 **Technologies Used**

-MySQL

-SQL (CTEs, Window Functions, Aggregations)

-**Business Questions Answered**

-Total number of customers

-Yearly total sales and quantities

-Highest and lowest sales per year

-Customer with highest and lowest sales

-Total sales for each customer

-Regional and state distribution of customers

-Distinct manufacturers and product names

-Customer category and subcategory insights

-**Project Files**

-data_cleaning.sql — Fixes missing values, trims text, removes duplicates

-sales_analysis.sql — Yearly sales, highest/lowest sales, trends

-customer_insights.sql — Customer-level KPIs

-product_analysis.sql — Product, category, manufacturer insights

-**Results**

-Identified top-performing customers

-Determined yearly sales fluctuations

-Highlighted leading product categories

-Showed regional customer distribution

-Extracted most active states and manufacturers
+SQL (MySQL) – For querying, aggregation, and analysis

+CTEs, GROUP BY, HAVING, Window Functions – **For advanced data analysis**

+GitHub – For hosting and sharing the project